ocf/dns/README.md

 - `make`: update the DNS
 - `make test`: run pre-commit hooks
 - `make install-hooks`: install pre-commit hooks so that they run automatically

+## Hostname suggestions

+A list of proposed hostnames, if you can't think of one, is located at `~staff/server_name_ideas`.